Aleksander Bajt

 Aleksander Bajt (February 27, 1921 – February 24, 2000) was a Chetnik intelligence officer during the World War II and a Yugoslav and Slovenian economist, best known as being the most influential macroeconomist in Socialist Yugoslavia.

 In Yugoslavia

 Bajt was born in 1921.
-During the World War II Bajthe was a member of royalist resistance movement in Yugoslavia and the main intelligence officer of General Dragoljub Mihailović in Rome, Italy.
+During the World War II Bajt was a member of royalist resistance movement in Yugoslavia and the main intelligence officer of General Dragoljub Mihailović in Rome, Italy.

 In Slovenia

 Bajt was one of economists consulted to design model for privatization of socially owned companies in post-socialist Slovenia.